shuozhixu/HEAM_2025/README.md

 Following [another project](https://github.com/shuozhixu/Modelling_2024), we can build LAMMPS with MANYBODY and EXTRA-COMPUTE packages and submit jobs on [OSCER](http://www.ou.edu/oscer.html).

-Note: if we use sbatch files from [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU), we may need to change the walltime (default: 12 hours) and/or number of cores (default: 16).
-For this project, I recommend

-	#SBATCH --time=200:00:00
-	#SBATCH --ntasks-per-node=32

 ## Interatomic potentials

 There are several interatomic potentials for this alloy.
 Here, we focus on the following two: